Résumé Barbara Flueckiger

 Visiting lecturer at the Filmakademie Baden-Wuerttemberg in Ludwigsburg (Germany), at the University St. Gallen, at the University of Zurich (Switzerland), at the Hochschule für Gestaltung und Kunst Zurich (Switzerland) and other academic institutions in both Germany and Switzerland.

-2002 to 2004 Postdoc at the Institute of Media Science, University of Basle in Switzerland.
+2002 to 2004 Assistant Professor at the Institute of Media Studies, University of Basle in Switzerland.

 2000 to 2002 Research project Digital Cinema at the University of Art and Design Zurich in collaboration with the industrial partners Sony Overseas SA and Swiss Effects and academic institutions such as the University of Basel and the Swiss Federal Institute of Technology Lausanne.
 Development and application of a scientific methodology for basic research in the interaction of digital innovation and aesthetics.
 Communication and fund raising.